Ch. 1 | Some Basic Concepts of Chemistry0/14

 Beyond the things you can touch, chemistry quietly runs the ones you can’t.

 The feelings you have today — love, stress, anxiety, the small joy of solving a hard problem — every one of them traces back to particular molecules released in measured amounts by glands and neurons in your body.
 Serotonin.
 Dopamine.
 Cortisol.
 Adrenaline.
-Mood isn’t “just chemistry” in any dismissive sense — it is chemistry.
+Mood isn’t “just chemistry” — it is chemistry.

 And it doesn’t stop at this planet.
 Every time a future Mars or Moon mission has to build a life-support system, grow plants in low gravity, or pull water from rocks — that is a chemistry problem before it is anything else.
-The question can humans live on another planet? isn’t an engineering question first.
-It’s a chemistry question first.
+The question can humans live on another planet? is a chemistry question before it is an engineering one.

 So whatever your reason for studying chemistry, there’s a good chance you’ll enjoy it.